Frequently Asked Questions

 Is the cave open all year round, even in the rain?

 Yes!
-Our purpose-built cave is open all year round and to a wide selection of times.
+Our purpose-built cave is open all year round and to a wide selection of times during the daytime.
 We can provide tours no matter the weather due to our perfect location and ideal conditions.
 There is, however, a short rainforest walk to the cave so rain jackets are recommended if it's wet outside!
 We are open every day except Good Friday and Christmas day.

 What's the best time to see the Glow Worms?